Mojón Rojo Ascent – 2163 mts

 Day 2

 Early in the morning or maybe night, we have breakfast and we kick off the day.
-We also want to take advantage of the overnight freeze.
+We take advantage of the overnight freeze.
 We scramble through a short section of rock up to the glacier’s snout.
 We rope up here and we keep moving up towards the feeding zone of the glacier.
 The early sun hitting the granite needles with its first light with all this white glacier background is just amazing.
 The last bit of a climb is a 3rd/4thclass on the French scale.
 Where we might have to use our hands to progress.
-Our Guide might assist us with a rope where needed.
-Once in the summit, after some pics and good handshake, we return to our bivy site “La cueva”.
+Our guide might assist us with a rope where needed.
+Once in the summit, after some pics and good handshake, we return to our bivy site “La Cueva”.
 Depending on time and/or fatigue, we pick up our gear and keep going to El Chaltén or spend one more night here.

 Day 3